esteinig/geneD3/README.md

 ---

 In the next version:
+* alignment of segments on canvas
+* comparison opacity scaled by identity
 * additional annotation and sequence formats
-* alignment of segments on canvas
 * download accessions from NCBI
 * support for prokaryotic sequence annotation with [Prokka](https://github.com/tseemann/prokka)